webpack/webpack-cli/OPTIONS.md

   --module-no-parse <value...>                                                       A regular expression, when matched the module is not parsed.
 An absolute path, when the module starts with this path it is not parsed.
   --module-no-parse-reset                                                            Clear all items provided in configuration.
 Don't parse files matching.
 It's matched against the full resolved request.
   --module-parser-asset-data-url-condition-max-size <value>                          Maximum size of asset that should be inline as modules.
 Default: 8kb.
-  --module-parser-javascript-amd                                                     You can pass `false` to disable AMD support.
   --no-module-parser-javascript-amd                                                  Negative 'module-parser-javascript-amd' option.
   --module-parser-javascript-browserify                                              Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-browserify                                           Negative 'module-parser-javascript-browserify' option.